SimonLdj/hypnolog-server/doc/HypnoLog-documentation.md

 - For **Python** use [HypnoLog-Python ](https://github.com/SimonLdj/hypnolog-python)

 No wrapper library for your language?
-Logging to *HypnoLog* is simply sending HTTP POST request with JSON message.
+Logging to *HypnoLog* is simply sending an HTTP POST request with JSON message.
 See [server API].
 Develop your own and contribute!

 See [Language Requirements] as a guideline for developing new Language Wrapper.